cmstead/becoming-a-js-developer/cheat-sheets/agile-cheatsheet.md

 ## Books to Learn More ##

+- The Art of Agile Development (Shore and Warden)
 - The Pragmatic Programmer (Hunt and Thomas)
 - Test Driven Development (Beck)
 - Design Patterns